w-yeehong/tp/docs/UserGuide.md

 ## 3. Getting Started

 If you are tired of lengthy and problematic installation processes, **Covigent** is perfect for you.
-The setup is minimal as the app works out of the box.
-Follow the steps below to try it out!
+The setup is minimal and can be completed in 4 simple steps.
+Follow the instructions below to try it out!

 ### 3.1 Setting Up

-No matter whether you are using Windows, Mac OS X, or other operating systems, you can set up **Covigent** in 4 simple steps.
+The following steps to set up **Covigent** are applicable to Windows, Mac OS X, and Linux.

 1. Install _Java 11_ or a later version.
 The latest version of _Java_ can be found [here](https://java.com/en/download/).